 Generally, the reason you will need to recover BitLocker encrypted hard drive will fall into one of these groups.

 Those reasons we’ve detailed above are just some as to why you’re currently unable to bypass a hard drive’s encryption.
 However, even if your specific reason isn’t listed, you can still find our recommended solution to be useful.
 AnyRecover, a third-party data recovery software, is the absolute best program for learning how to recover data from encrypted BitLocker drive, and it comes with many useful features.

 Features of iMyFone AnyRecover:

 Step 1.
-Install and launch the AnyRecover program on your computer.
+Install and launch the AnyRecover program on your computer (Windows 11 supported).
 On the initial menu, select the encrypted BitLocker drive you want to recover data from.

 Step 2.
 After you choose the hard drive and click the “Start” button, you will see a pop-up window saying that the hard drive has been encrypted.
 Input the password to decrypt the hard drive, then the software will start to perform the scanning process.

 Step 3.
 Once the scan is complete, browse all of the files and double-click any file you want to preview.
 After selecting all of the files to recover, press “Recover” and choose a secure storage location to save your data to.